-The prevalence of obesity is higher in relatively deprived neighbourhoods.
-In 2006/2007, 38 percent of the population aged 15 years and over living in NZDep2006 quintile 5 (the most disadvantaged fifth of neighbourhoods) were obese, compared with 26 percent of those living in quintile 4, 23 percent of those living in quintile 3 and 21 percent of those living in quintiles 1 and 2.
+SOCIO-ECONOMICThe prevalence of obesity is higher in relatively deprived neighbourhoods.
+In 2006/2007, 38DIFFERENCESper cent of the population aged 15 years and over living in NZDep2006 quintile 5 (the most disadvantaged fifth of neighbourhoods) were obese, compared with 26 per cent of those living in quintile 4, 23 per cent of those living in quintile 3 and 21 per cent of those living in quintiles 1 and 2.

-New Zealand has a relatively high prevalence of obesity compared with other OECD countries.
-In 2006/2007, New Zealand's rate was 25 percent, compared to an OECD median of 13 percent.
-New Zealand was ranked 28th out of 30 OECD countries reporting obesity prevalence from 1999-2006.
-However, most countries use the self-reporting method to measure obesity whereas New Zealand and five other countries use actual measurements recorded by an interviewer.41 Out of the six countries that use actual measurements, New Zealand was ranked second highest with a lower obesity rate than the United States (34 percent in 2006), and a similar rate to the United Kingdom (24 percent in 2006) and Australia (22 percent in 1999).
-Of all OECD countries, Japan and Korea had the lowest prevalence of obesity (both 4 percent in 2005).42
+INTERNATIONAL COMPARISONNew Zealand has a relatively high prevalence of obesity compared with other OECD countries.
+In 2006/2007, New Zealand's unadjusted rate was 26.5 per cent, compared to an OECD median of 14.9 per cent.
+New Zealand had the third highest rate out of 30 OECD countries reporting obesity prevalence from 1999-2007.
+However, most countries use the self-reporting method to measure obesity whereas New Zealand and seven other countries use actual measurements recorded by an interviewer.
+Out of the eight countries that use actual measurements, New Zealand had the second highest obesity rate after the United States (34.3 per cent in 2006), and a similar rate to the United Kingdom (24.0 per cent in 2007) and Australia (21.7 per cent in 1999).
+Out of all OECD countries, Japan (3.4 per cent in 2006) and Korea (3.5 per cent in 2005) had the lowest prevalence of obesity.40